Success Doesn’t Involve Luck, it Involves Skill

 1. Three years of building.
 This is by far the toughest climb and during this time, few people will understand why you’re doing what you’re doing.

 2. Playoff appearance.
 This relates to you breaking even, maybe quitting the ‘bills job’ which I’ll explain in a moment, and becoming a minor authority in your field.
-This is the point where you’re going to look back and be proud of how crazy you were for going against your better judgement.
+This is the point where you’re going to look back and be proud of how crazy you were for going against your better judgment.

 3. Contention for the championship.
 This is where you’re recognized on a national and perhaps international scale.
 It’s where you’re profiting to the point you can live the lifestyle, fire your boss for good, and soar to new heights.